 We know how these affect the brain, but now imagine the effect these experiences have on our larger communities when so many of us have had trauma.
 So many of us are living with sensitized stress responses.
 Is it really any wonder we see people act out in violence or intolerance?
 Should we be surprised when adults are unable to teach their children how to regulate themselves?

 People like to think that kids are resilient and can recover from trauma and abuse, but this simply isn’t the case.
 They are still affected by trauma, even if you can’t see it.
 This type of stress can mean they might have trouble focusing, or their health might deteriorate.

 What these kids need is support.
 Not just immediately after the trauma but even into their adulthood.
 They need support from professionals who understand a traumatized brain.
 But perhaps most important of all is that they need support from the communities around them.

 All of us need support from the people around us to heal.
-Schools, workplaces, schools, and even places of worship need to support the people around us who have survived trauma.
-Our communities need to be more informed about trauma so we can be more understanding.
-With the right support, we can learn how to begin to heal and help others through our experiences.
+Schools, workplaces, and even places of worship need to help the people around them who have survived trauma.
+With the right support, we can learn how to heal and help others do the same.

 What Happened To You Review

 Oprah never disappoints.
 She’s inspiring and motivational because she’s so vulnerable with her own experiences, but she’s also really smart.
 I highly recommend you check out What Happened To You!